cernst11/luminous-app/README.md

 Currently there is no ui or automatic discovery of devices so we need to manually configure each luminous-chrome element for each device.

     open src/my-lights.html
-    add the luminous-chrome element with the deviceurl parameter under the closing style tag,
+    add the luminous-chrome element with the deviceurl parameter under the closing style tag

 A configured element looks like the following
     `<luminous-chrome deviceurl="http://192.168.1.112:3000"></luminous-chrome>`